Bills Pull Off Historic Upset Of Vikings

 “[The spread didn’t affect us] at all,” said Bills cornerback Tre’Davious White.
 “Like I said earlier this week when y’all interviewed me, I think ever since I’ve been here, every game I’ve been in, we’ve been the underdogs.
 It’s nothing new to us.
 We just go out and play.”

 While there have been fifteen upsets in games with spreads of 17 or more points in the Super Bowl era, the previous time the feat had been accomplished was on Dec.
-3, 1995, when the Washington football team beat the Dallas Cowboys 24-17 as 17.5-point underdogs.
+3, 1995, when the Washington Redskins beat the Dallas Cowboys 24-17 as 17.5-point underdogs.

 Allen was 15-22 in passing, with 196 yards and one touchdown pass in only his second career start.
 He also ran for two additional touchdowns, including a 10-yard touchdown run five minutes into the game that gave the Bills a 7-0 lead, their first lead of the season.